lauramayfox/designfox/README.md

 ### Acknowledgements

 I wish to thank Code Institute staff, with special mention to the Student Care Team who have been extremely helpful during my time on this course.
 It's been a rollercoaster of a year, a year which I decided to challenge myself to jump completely out of my comfort zone to take on this course.
+A massive thanks and shout out to my family who have been so supportive of my journey (As well as my trusted site testers!)
 I also with to thank my mentor Excellence for his guidance during this final project, and the previous ones along the way.